 There are all sorts of small business tax deductions out there.
-Some are universal, which means they can be claimed by people in just about any line of work.
+Some are universal, which means people can claim them in just about any line of work.

-As you know, you need to pay self-employed hair dresser tax on your income.
+As you probably know, you need to pay self-employed hair dresser tax on your income.
 This is either done quarterly or annually, depending on exactly how your business is structured.

 Common Hair Stylist Tax Write-Offs

 Maximizing your deductions sounds interesting to you (and it should!), the next question is: What can a hairdresser claim on tax?
 Your options include:

 When it comes to tax deductions for self-employed hair stylists, tools and supplies may be the easiest and most common option.
 Items can include things from scissors, shampoo, blow dryers, sinks, mirrors and styling chairs.

 Just make sure to keep your receipts in case you get audited.

 Car expenses like gas and milage can be tax write-offs if they are directly related to your travel for work, excluding commuting.
 If you take public transportation, your expenses are similarly deductible.

 Keeping up with trends and improving your skills is always good for business.
 Plus, it’s good for your taxes, with relevant courses and trade magazines recognized as business expenses by the IRS.

 If your state or local jurisdiction requires a hair stylist license, you can write-off that fee.